Manvitha-manvi/Suspicious-Browser-Extensions/README.md

 - Regularly reviewing extensions helps prevent malicious software from gaining access to sensitive data.
 - Even trusted extensions should be periodically checked for unusual updates or permissions.

-## Interview Preparation Questions
-Refer to the included `INTERVIEW_QUESTIONS.md` for common browser extension security interview Q&A.

 ## Screenshots
 Screenshots of installed extensions are available in the `screenshots/` folder for reference.